Header Banner

 • 576 items of your choice (9 stacks of 64) for the dispenser.
 Cobble is likely the most available resource for this.

-Step 2 THE BASIC FRAME
+THE BASIC FRAME

 The very first thing you need to do is place your blocks in the manner shown above.
 This will make more sense later.
 That block on the top is our dispenser and underneath is simply white wool, which was my block of choice.